Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 A removable water tank fits beneath the rear edge of the Roborock S6 Pure.
 This 180-milliliter container is equipped with two tiny and replaceable filters and a manual switch intended to control water flow.
 Its mop cloth, which is also replaceable, attaches to the bottom of the tank.

 The Roborock’s competition in this test is iRobot’s second-generation Roomba 401.
-Its weight and dimensions are roughly equal to that of the Roborock, and it shipped with an AC adapter and a charging station.
+Its weight and dimensions are roughly equal to that of the Roborock, and it came with an AC adapter and a charging station.
 This robot is equipped with a side-brush and an extremely well-designed main brush.

 - Manufacturer: Roborock